 Data Science Research & Initiatives at Minnesota Universities

 Finally, there are the specialists, such as The College of Saint Scholastica (CSS).
-CSS has the oldest Department of Health Information Management (HIM) in the country, and its own Center for Healthcare Innovation.
+CSS has a well established Department of Health Information Management (HIM).
 Bachelor’s and master’s degree programs are accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Online Data Science Programs in Minnesota

 Minnesota’s online degree offerings are fairly healthy—UMTC remains focused on campus programs, but other schools are happy to accommodate distance learners.
 We talk about general things to look for in an online data science program elsewhere, so here we’ve concentrated on what’s available in the North Star State.